How to Set Up 301 Redirects in Webflow: A Guide for Nonprofit Website Migrations

 Why Redirects Matter When You Launch a New Site

 For visitors.
-Anyone following an old link — from a grant application, a funder's website, an email newsletter, printed materials, a social media post — lands on a 404 error page.
-For a donor following a link to your annual report, or a grant officer trying to verify your charity registration details, that 404 is a credibility failure at exactly the wrong moment.
+Anyone following an old link — from a grant application, a funder's website, an email newsletter — lands on a 404 error page.
+For a grant officer trying to verify your charity registration details, that 404 is a credibility failure at exactly the wrong moment.

 For search rankings.
-Search engines index pages by their URL.
-When a URL changes without a redirect, the search authority accumulated by the old URL — the backlinks pointing to it, the time it's been indexed, the click-through history — is not transferred to the new page.
-It evaporates.
+When a URL changes without a redirect, the search authority accumulated by the old URL evaporates.
 For a nonprofit that has built up organic search visibility over years, an unredirected migration can cause significant ranking drops that take months to recover.

 For grant references and institutional records.
-Many nonprofits reference specific pages in grant applications, impact reports, and funder communications.
+Many nonprofits reference specific pages in grant applications and funder communications.
 Those references persist long after the document is submitted.
-A funder reviewing a multi-year grant renewal who finds a broken link where your impact page used to be is encountering an entirely avoidable problem.
+A funder reviewing a grant renewal who finds a broken link where your impact page used to be is encountering an entirely avoidable problem.

 301 redirects solve all three.
-A 301 redirect is a permanent instruction to browsers and search engines: the page at this old URL has moved permanently to this new URL.
-Follow it there.
+A 301 is a permanent instruction: the page at this old URL has moved permanently to this new URL.
 Transfer any search authority to the new address.

 Before You Build the Redirect Map

 The first step is an inventory of every URL on the existing site that needs a redirect.
-This is done before any design or development work begins on the new site — knowing what exists on the old site informs what needs to be recreated or redirected on the new one.
+This is done before any design or development work begins on the new site.

-Use Screaming Frog (screaming frog.co.uk) to crawl the existing site and export every URL it finds.
-Screaming Frog is the standard tool for this — it works like a search engine crawler, visiting every page and following every internal link.
-The free version crawls up to 500 URLs, which covers most nonprofit sites.
-Larger sites require the paid licence.
+Use Screaming Frog to crawl the existing site and export every URL it finds.
+The free version crawls up to 500 URLs, covering most nonprofit sites.
+Run the crawl, export as a spreadsheet, and filter for HTML pages only.

-Document this in a spreadsheet with two columns: old URL and new URL.
-This is your redirect map.
-It becomes the source of truth for setting up redirects in Webflow and for testing them after launch.
-On every migration I work on, this spreadsheet is built before any Webflow work begins — it's the one document that prevents post-launch 404s from becoming a support emergency.
+Document this in a spreadsheet with old URL and new URL columns.
+This is your redirect map — the source of truth for Webflow setup and post-launch testing.
+On every migration I work on, this spreadsheet is built before any Webflow work begins.

 How to Set Up Redirects in Webflow

-Webflow has a built-in redirect manager that handles 301 redirects without requiring any code.
-It's found in the site settings.
+Webflow has a built-in redirect manager in site settings that handles 301 redirects without code.

 Bulk Importing Redirects

-For large migrations — WordPress sites with hundreds of posts and category pages — bulk import is the only practical approach.
-The redirect map spreadsheet you built earlier doubles as the source for this CSV with minimal reformatting.
+The redirect map spreadsheet built earlier doubles as the source for this CSV with minimal reformatting.

 Testing Redirects Before Launch

-Redirects set up in Webflow's redirect manager are active on the live site after publishing — they don't work on the staging URL (yoursite.webflow.io).
-This means redirect testing happens either on the live site immediately after launch, or using a browser extension that can follow redirects on the staging environment.
+Redirects set up in Webflow's redirect manager are active on the live site after publishing — they don't work on the staging URL.
+Test them immediately after launch before announcing the new site publicly.

-The simplest method is to visit each old URL in a browser and confirm it lands on the correct new page.
-For a small site with ten or twenty redirects, this is manageable.
-For larger migrations, use a tool like Screaming Frog to crawl a list of old URLs and check the response codes — a 301 response with the correct destination URL confirms the redirect is working.
+Visit each old URL and confirm it lands on the correct new page.
+For larger migrations, use Screaming Frog to crawl a list of old URLs and check response codes.

 After Launch: Monitoring for 404 Errors